-13. The presentation include ded the pertinent positives and negatives from the H& P to support the differenti al diagnosis and plan 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Key positives and Key pertinent Most pertinent positives negatives were not positives and and negatives were included negatives were included at logical presented at some points point in the · · presentation 14.
+13. The presentation include ded the pertinent positives and negatives from the H& P to support the differenti al diagnosis and plan 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Key positives and Key pertinent Most pertinent positives negatives were not positives and and negatives were included negatives were included at logical presented at some points point in the p = presentation 14.
 At the end of the prese entation I had a clear pictu re of this patient's situation a and what needed to be do ne next 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Much ambiguity The picture was clear The picture was remained for the major issue(s) complete and all issues were clear GENERAL ASPECTS 15.
-Overall organization: Τ T 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Poorly organized and Mostly well-organized Very well organized hard to follow 16.
-Speaking style: T 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Difficult to understand Mostly Understandable and understandable and engaging speaking style engaging 17.
-Maintains a professiona Τ T 1 - BELOW what is · 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Did not communicate Mostly communicated Communicated all all pertinent information all pertinent pertinent information concisely using a information concisely concisely using a professional demeanor. using a professional professional demeanor. demeanor.
-10 1 1 1 udent doctor is acting in the C Designated as the 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student Does not considers and student Partially considers and Fully considers and Partially considers and Fully considers and incorporates all aspects incorporates all incorporates all aspects of the unique patient aspects of the unique of the unique patient patient characteristics 1 characteristics into their into their overall care characteristics into their overall care plan. plan. overall care plan.
+Overall organization: T · · · · · 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Poorly organized and Mostly well-organized Very well organized hard to follow 16.
+Speaking style: 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Difficult to understand Mostly Understandable and understandable and engaging speaking style engaging 17.
+Maintains a professiona l composure: 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Did not communicate Mostly communicated Communicated all all pertinent information all pertinent pertinent information concisely using a information concisely concisely using a professional demeanor. using a professional professional demeanor. professional deffication. demeanor. professional demeanor. defileation.
+18. In evaluating the presen ntation, do you trust the st udent doctor is acting in the patients' best interest?
+1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Does not considers and Partially considers and Fully considers and incorporates all aspects incorporates all incorporates all aspects of the unique patient aspects of the unique of the unique patient patient characteristics characteristics into their into their overall care characteristics into their overall care plan. plan. overall care plan.